approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

 ```

 ### The ShipFast and ShipRaider Domains

-Traefik is used in front of the docker containers for the ShipFast API and ShipRaider, therefore you only need to create a subdomain in a domain you control.
-So let's say that you own `example.com`, then you just need to create a record with a name of your choice, let's use for example `demo`, that points to the server Traefik will be installed on.
-This will give us `demo.example.com` as the base domain to use across all docker containers we will put behind Traefik.

 Now the domain for the ShipFast API in the `.env` file will look like: